Tips for Better BBQs on your Vinyl Roof Deckadmin

 - Rib Eye: A luxurious cut, tender, good flavour.

 - Hanger (Butcher’s Tenderloin): Good flavour, tender, and affordable.

 - Flatiron: A chef’s favourite, tender with an earthy flavour.

 - Skirt: Affordable and flavorful.
 Slice against the grain.

 - Porterhouse: A combination of filet and New York strip.

 Preparation is the key

-A great marinade goes a long way to making your meat memorable.
-Besides adding flavor, most marinades help to tenderize the meat (important for the tougher cuts).
+A great marinade goes a long way towards making a memorable meal.
+Besides adding flavour, most marinades help to tenderize the meat (important for the tougher cuts).
 Marinades need 20 minutes to 2 hours to get the job done, so keep this in mind when you are preparing for a barbecue feast.
-Be cautious using untested marinades overnight as they can cause over softening or create an unappealing texture.
+Be cautious using untested marinades overnight as they can cause over-softening or create an unappealing texture.